 These notes were inspired by:

-A small collection of my favourite math-y puzzles.
+Some of my favourite math-y puzzles.

 A mathematical magic trick based on Markov chains.